About Haler Smith

 Why Haler Smith

-I got sober at 20 years old in 1999.
-I landed in AA, went to a ton of meetings, worked the Steps, found a Higher Power, and today try my best to give it away each day.
-When the pandemic hit and shut the world down, and there were no more in-person meetings, I imagined that is what it was like for the pioneers of AA.
-Not a lot of meetings, if any, just phone calls, if you knew someone else in AA.
-But largely, you prayed like hell to the new-found Power you have in your life.
-“Meeting Makers Make It” is nice in the beginning, but if you don’t work the steps and establish and maintain a relationship with a Higher Power you will drink again.
-At best, you’ll be miserable, at worst you will die.
-This is a life and death disease, you can’t get around that.
+When the pandemic hit and shut the world down, in-person meetings disappeared.
+I imagined that’s what it must have been like for the pioneers of AA — not many meetings, just phone calls if you were lucky enough to know someone else in the program.
+In those moments, you prayed like hell to the newfound Power in your life.
+“Meeting Makers Make It” works in the beginning, but if you don’t work the Steps and maintain a relationship with your Higher Power, you risk relapse.
+At best, you’ll be miserable; at worst, this disease can be fatal.
+Recovery truly is a matter of life and death.

 My Story (short version)